 Revenue Expenditure in Financial Statements

-All expenses shown on debit side of the below Trading and Profit & Loss account are revenue in nature.
+All expenses are shown on the debit side of the below Trading and Profit & Loss account are revenue in nature.